umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 **`enable`**
 By default this is set to true.
 Set it to false to turn off [backoffice tours](../../../Extending/Backoffice-Tours/index.md)

-### Obsolete datatypes
+### Obsolete data types

-This section is used for controlling whether or not the datatypes marked as obsolete should be visible in the dropdown when creating new datatypes
+This section is used for controlling whether or not the data types marked as obsolete should be visible in the dropdown when creating new data types

     <showDeprecatedPropertyEditors>false</showDeprecatedPropertyEditors>

 **`enable`**
 By default this is set to false.
-To make the obsolete datatypes visible in the dropdown change the value to **true**.
+To make the obsolete data types visible in the dropdown change the value to **true**.

 ## Content